 It’s been two years, and nobody wants to talk about the cyberterrorist assassinations carried out on the president’s orders.
 It’s funny how quickly patriotism can slide into the territory of national embarrassment.

-I was discharged not long after that extermination gone bad.
+I was discharged six months after that extermination gone bad.
 My reward for eight years of service was a one-way ticket to the army shrink.
 The doctor diagnosed me with a personality disorder, but what I really had was a temper and too many unanswered questions.

 While I got a career-ending diagnosis, the American people got a new lease on life.
 The new president promised to end the war on cyberterrorism and quietly withdrew our troops from Russia, Turkey, and China.

 The conversation turned from national defense to global cooperation, and the American people forgot that we were still entrenched in cyber war.

 The attacks didn’t stop.
 If anything, they became more and more frequent.
 But the Bureau for Chaos quieted down, and corporations began to accept hacks as a necessary cost of doing business.